Ethics Committee

 - Contact information for both the investigator and NHSRC chairperson

-Based on the G-NHSRC, the G-COMREC-IC, G-NHSRC-ICF, MWI-22, and MWI-13, the ICF should include the following statements or descriptions, as applicable (Note: the regulations provide overlapping and unique elements so each of the items listed below will not necessarily be in each source.):
+Based on the G-NHSRC, the G-COMREC-IC, the G-NHSRC-ICF, MWI-22, and MWI-13, the ICF should include the following statements or descriptions, as applicable (Note: Each of the items listed below will not necessarily be found in all sources, which provide overlapping and unique elements):

 - The study title, purpose, procedures, and duration